vitest-dev/vitest/docs/config/index.md

 - **Type:** `[string, EnvironmentName][]`
 - **Default:** `[]`

-::: warning
+::: danger DEPRECATED
-This API was deprecated in Vitest 2.2.
+This API was deprecated in Vitest 3.
 Use [workspace](/guide/workspace) to define different configurations instead.

 ```ts
 export default defineConfig({